-The principal budget issues for Alamo Heights relate to the ability of the city to continue its 20 year plan for infrastructure improvements and City Facilities as well as the need for capital vehicle and equipment replacement.
-This budget provides a transfer of funds from the general fund sufficient to fully fund the 2014 requirements in these programs and to provide a significant portion of the 2015 program.
+The principal budget issues for Alamo Heights relate to the ability of the city to continue its 20 year plan for infrastructure improvements and reserve funds needed for capital vehicle and equipment replacement.
+This budget provides a transfer of funds from the general fund sufficient to fully fund the 2016 requirements in these programs.

 Alamo Heights is landlocked and does not benefit from the new development of vacant property.
 To sustain its tax base, the City depends on continuous rehabilitation and renewal of existing developed properties.
 Since 90% of the City's property values are residential, the City's tax base benefits most from the regular renovation of existing homes and the construction of new homes.
-Property valuations this year continue to be on the upswing given the 1.9% increase in net taxable values for 2013 despite the continuing economic problems facing the nation and the local economy.
-The City would also benefit from the improvement and renewal of its aging commercial district.
+Property valuations this year continue to be on the upswing given the 9.08% increase in net taxable values for 2014 despite the continuing economic problems facing the nation and the local economy.
+The City would also benefit from the improvement and renewal of its established commercial district.